gcherr/Compiler104a/README.md

 ============
 Compiler project for CMPS104a

+This compiler consists of a scanner, parser, symbol table, and output to an intermediate language (C).

+With the exception of the parser which is written in flex and Bison, the program is written in C++.

 From the program spec:

 "Write a main program for the language oc that you will be compiling